vicodevv/social-tree/README.md

 # SOCIAL TREE API
 This API allows you to share multiple social media links.
 It is built with NodeJS, Express, MongoDB and Mongoose.
 It uses JWT for authentication.
 It is a REST API that supports CRUD operations.
-It is hosted on Heroku.
-Read postman documentation for further details
+It is hosted on Render.
+You can check it out [here]

 ## Technologies
 This API was developed with the following technologies: